NCERT Solution for Class 6 Science Chapter 4 - Exploring Magnets

 Approach to Solve Questions of Class 6 Science Chapter 4 - Exploring Magnets

 The chapter Class 6 Science Chapter 4 - Exploring Magnets presents the students with the fundamentals of magnets, their characteristics, and their real-life use.
-In order to answer the questions in this chapter well, the students will be required to learn and not memorize the major concepts.
+In order to answer the questions in this chapter well, the students will be required to learn and not memorise the major concepts.
 The method to be adopted is as follows:

 Benefits of NCERT Solutions for Class 6 Science Chapter 4 - Exploring Magnets